Discover Historic Petone

-The result was a series of firsts on Petone Beach: the first Wellington area church service; the first bank in New Zealand, the Union Bank of Australia, which opened on 24 March 1840; the first horse race meeting in New Zealand; the first New Zealand newspaper, The New Zealand Gazette, was also printed nearby at Britannia on 18 April 1840.
+The result was a series of firsts on Petone Beach: the first Wellington area church service; the first bank in New Zealand, the Union Bank of Australia, which opened on 24 March 1840; the first horse race meeting in New Zealand; the first New Zealand newspaper, The New Zealand Gazette, was also printed nearby on 18 April 1840.

 Compiled by the Petone Historical Society, this tour offers you some insight in to the national significance of Petone as well as some local treasures.
 Download the Tour Petone app on Android.
 (Not currently on iOS.)

 Plus discover more gems like Hollywood movie costume makers at Stansborough Mill who create exquisite eco-textiles using technology from the 1890s woollen mills.